ModdedMinecraftClub/polychat2/README.md

 ## Member bot integration
 Polychat also has integration with [MMCC's MemberBot](https://github.com/ModdedMinecraftClub/Mmcc.MemberBot).
 Polychat can automatically accept promote and execute commands from MemberBot.
 You can also override this using `promote` in the overrides section.
 See MemberBot README for setup details.

+## Trello
+We use Trello to manage this project.
+For transparency, you can see the our Trello board [here](https://trello.com/b/encWIW9k).

 ----
 ¹: This feature may not seem very useful currently, but configurable custom commands are planned so this feature is mostly intended for that and the member bot promoting.